 Although her father disapproved of her working, Church became a teacher after graduating from Oberlin.
-She taught at Wilberforce College in Ohio before moving to Washington, D.C. in 1887 to join the faculty at M Street Colored High School, which later became Dunbar High School.
+She taught at Wilberforce College in Ohio before moving to Washington, DC in 1887 to join the faculty at M Street Colored High School, which later became Dunbar High School.
 While in Washington, she met fellow teacher Anna Julia Cooper, as well as the man she would marry, Robert Heberton Terrell, chairman of the school’s language department.
 Since married women could not work as teachers in Washington, D.C., she resigned when they wed in 1891.

 One year after her wedding, tragic news from her hometown motivated Terrell to become a social activist.
 In 1892, she learned that Thomas Moss, a close friend from Memphis, had been lynched.
 After Terrell’s and Frederick Douglass’s appeals to President Benjamin Harrison failed to produce a public condemnation of lynching, she formed the Colored Women’s League in Washington to address social problems facing black communities.
 Four years later, Terrell helped create the National Association of Colored Women (NACW), and became its first president.
 The NACW adopted the motto, “Lifting As We Climb,” and promoted racial uplift through education and community activism.

 During her tenure as president of the NACW, from 1896 to 1901, Terrell became a well-known speaker and writer in the United States and overseas.
 She supported the women’s suffrage movement, even as segregationists tried to exclude black women from the cause.
 In 1898 and 1900, Terrell attended the biennial meetings of the National American Woman Suffrage Association (NAWSA), where she stressed that African Americans had to confront sexual and racial barriers.
-During a visit to Germany in 1904, she presented a speech to the International Council of Women entirely in the German language.
+During a visit to Germany in 1904, she presented a speech to the International Council of Women entirely in German.